MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cachepolicy.md

 Kusto supports queries that are scoped down to hot cache data only.

 > [!NOTE]
 > Data scoping applies only to entities that support caching policies, such as tables.
-It is ignored for other entities (e.g., external tables).
+It's ignored for other entities, such as external tables.

 There are several query possibilities:
 * Add a client request property called `query_datascope` to the query.